bitcoin-cored/bitcoin-cored/doc/build-osx.md

 Other commands:
 -------

-    ./src/bitcoind -daemon # Starts the bitcoin daemon.
+    ./src/clashicd -daemon # Starts the clashic daemon.
     ./src/clashic-cli --help # Outputs a list of command-line options.
     ./src/clashic-cli help # Outputs a list of RPC commands when the daemon is running.

 Using Qt Creator as IDE
 ------------------------
-You can use Qt Creator as an IDE, for bitcoin development.
+You can use Qt Creator as an IDE, for clashic development.
 Download and install the community edition of [Qt Creator](https://www.qt.io/download/).
 Uncheck everything except Qt Creator during the installation process.